This Data Modeling Tutorial explains what is Data Modeling, types of Data Models & comparison of conceptual vs logical vs physical data models:

 Physical Model Diagram:

-Extending the above example as explained in image “Data Modeling basic view”,
+Extending the above example as explained in the image “Data Modeling basic view”,

 The relationship between the entities is more specific.
 The individual entities are also clear with their primary keys and foreign keys.
 The diagram can also present stored procedures and rules and constraints.